-In my thesis I considered to use both of this technique to offer deals to the user, First, the pull technique will be used by the user to check their local deal.
+In the author thesis, the author considered to use both of this technique to offer deals to the user, First, the pull technique will be used by the user to check their local deal.
 The scenario is when a user go to their favorite coffee shops, then the user will check-in to the specific coffee shop then the information about the place, deals, and top items will be sent to the user phone.
-Push service will be used to attract the costumer to go to the location that has the deal. to
+Push service will be used to attract the costumer to go to the location that has the deal.

 Location Based System has various ways to operate.
-Analyst and Researcher discover that Major Distinction of LBS Services can be distinct to 2 types:
+Analyst and Researcher discover that LBS Services can be distinct to 2 types:

 1. Person Oriented LBS, which the service will be based on person location (for example Friend Finder)